Cart

 A timeless style that reinvents itself

 Amber beers are a bit like the "old school cool" style of craft brewing.
-Historically, they have solid roots: German Altbier, Irish Red Ale, abbey beers...
-Recipes that have spanned the centuries, proving that malt doesn't need gimmicks to shine.
+Historically, they have strong roots: German Altbier, Irish Red Ale, abbey beers...
+Recipes that have survived the centuries, proving that malt doesn't need gimmicks to shine.

 New trends in craft brewing

 What's changing?
 The bolder use of hops .
-While classic amber beers rely almost exclusively on malt, some modern versions like Embuscade incorporate aromatic hops to bring a little fruity or resinous touch.
+While classic amber beers rely almost exclusively on malt, some modern versions like Embuscade incorporate aromatic hops to add a fruity or resinous touch.
 The result?
-Beers that retain their warm base but with an extra dynamism in the mouth.
+Beers that retain their warm base but with an added punch on the palate.

 The experiments also extend to yeasts and barrel aging.
-Amber beers that ferment with more expressive yeasts to achieve new aromas, or that spend a few months in barrels to gain complexity.
+Amber beers ferment with more expressive yeasts to bring out new aromas, or spend a few months in barrels to gain complexity.

 Conclusion

-Long in the shadow of IPAs and Stouts, amber beers are making a comeback thanks to craft breweries that dare to revisit them without betraying their essence.
-Neither too light nor too intense, they offer a balanced and nuanced experience , ideal for those looking for something other than a beer that hits hard in hops or roasting.
+Long overshadowed by IPAs and Stouts, amber beers are making a comeback thanks to craft breweries that dare to revisit them without betraying their essence.
+Neither too light nor too intense, they offer a balanced and nuanced experience , ideal for those looking for something other than a beer that hits hard with hops or roast.

 Ultimately, amber beers are a bit like a good cult album: not always at the top of the charts, but a timeless classic that we enjoy rediscovering again and again.